-Do you have a deck that hasn’t been stained yet?
-Wondering how long it’s going to take to dry and still be safe to walk on?
+Do you have a deck that has not been stained yet?
+Are you wondering how long it will take to dry and still be safe to walk on?
 This post will help you answer that question.

 Many people are now looking to put wood on their deck and are considering a deck stain to protect their investment.
 But, before choosing your deck stain, it is important to know how long it takes for a deck stain to dry.

 First, the wet deck stain is applied to your deck, and then it is allowed to dry overnight.
 Then, the deck stain is allowed to dry thoroughly for at least a week.
 The drying time is important because it will determine whether the deck stain will significantly inhibit your deck from maintaining its natural beauty.

 The stain has to dry before walking on it, and do not mix it with other substances and chemicals.
 Walking on deck before it dries gives you a poor finish, and as a result, the stain does not last long.

 A poor finish does not look beautiful, and it does not serve its intended purpose.
 There is reduced bonding between the deck and the stain.
 The deck has to be cured completely before use so that the new stain is not affected.